kylefdyer/kylefdyer.github.io/README.md

 My wife is getting her MFA in poetry at UNO.
 So I'm reading more about poetry than I ever have.
 I came across this documentary of Wendell Berry, [Look at See](https://www.lookandseefilm.com/).
 The best part of the film is a [reading by Wendell Berry of his poem "The Objective"](https://vimeo.com/327923084).

-Here's a snippet.
+Here is a snippet:

+> ...
-    The once-enslaved, the once-oppressed,
+> The once-enslaved, the once-oppressed,
+>
-    were now free to sell themselves to the highest bidder
+> were now free to sell themselves to the highest bidder
+>
-    and to enter the best paying prisons in pursuit of the objective,
+> and to enter the best paying prisons in pursuit of the objective,
+>
-    which was the destruction of all enemies,
+> which was the destruction of all enemies,
+>
-    which was the destruction of all obstacles,
+> which was the destruction of all obstacles,
+>
-    which was to clear the way to victory,
+> which was to clear the way to victory,
+>
-    which was to clear the way to promotion,
+> which was to clear the way to promotion,
+>
-    to salvation,
+> to salvation,
+>
-    to progress,
+> to progress,
+>
-    to the completed sale,
+> to the completed sale,
+>
-    to the signature on the contract,
+> to the signature on the contract,
+>
-    which was to clear the way to self-realization, to self-creation,
+> which was to clear the way to self-realization, to self-creation,
+>
-    from which nobody who ever wanted to go home would ever get there now,
+> from which nobody who ever wanted to go home would ever get there now,

-Makes me tear up a bit.
+> ...

 ## Spring bike ride